-Concrete is a composite material consisting of cement, sand and water in suitable proportions.
+Concrete is a composite material consisting of cement, sand, and water in suitable proportions.
 The chemical interaction between cement and water binds the aggregate.
-Fresh concrete will be plastic so that it can be moulded to any desired shape and compacted to form a dense mass.
+Fresh concrete will be plastic so that it can be molded to any desired shape and compacted to form a dense mass.

 Curing of concrete:

-Curing plays a vital role concerning concrete strength development and durability.
-After adding water to the concrete mix (Cement, Sand & Aggregate), the exothermic reaction (hydration) takes place which helps in concrete to harden.
-As hardening of concrete is not instant and continues for a longer period which requires more amount of water for processing hydration.
-To accommodate this, concrete is kept moist till the hydration reaction completes.
-This process is called curing of concrete.
+Curing plays a vital role in concrete strength development and durability.
+After adding water to the concrete mix (Cement, Sand & Aggregate), the exothermic reaction (hydration) takes place, which helps the concrete to harden.
+Hardening of concrete is not instant and continues for a longer period, which requires more amount of water for processing hydration.
+So, the concrete kept moist until the hydration reaction in concrete completes.
+This process called the curing of concrete.

 Curing is the process of controlling the rate and extent of moisture loss from concrete during cement hydration.

-As there are many frequently asked questions about curing of concrete.
-Here i am discussing all your queries and imported them in a single article.
+As there are many frequently asked questions about the curing of concrete.
+Below are some of them

-Curing is done by draining water to the surface of the concrete.
-Water cooler than 50C should not be used for this purpose.
-As the hydration reaction in concrete expells heat and keep concrete warm, Using cold water less than 50C on concrete may lead to cracking & also alternate drying and wetting on the concrete surface causes volumetric changes and leads to cracking.
+Draining water on the concrete surface cures the concrete.
+Water cooler than 50C is not suitable for curing concrete.
+As the hydration reaction in concrete expels heat and keep concrete warm, Using cold water less than 50C on concrete may lead to cracking and failing.
+Alternate drying and wetting on the concrete surface causes volumetric changes in concrete and ultimately leads to cracking.